 The client is a young couple with two children who decides to return to live in Italy after many years abroad.
 The request consists of three bedrooms, two bathrooms, a laundry room, a living room with adjoining kitchen, a reading area and a study for the children.

-The program foresees to keep and emphasize the longitudinal axis as the funtional and distributive solution to the project.
+The program foresees to keep and emphasize the longitudinal axis as the functional and distributive solution to the Moscova house project.
 The addition of a mezzanine on top of the axis strengthens the program and, together with a staircase system (one for each room), allows a fluid circulation: from each room it is possible to reach any part of the house, on both levels.
 A system of sliding doors designed to measure allows to separate, if required, individual areas thus allowing the desired degree of privacy.

 The longitudinal axis acts moreover as an ‘equipped corridor’ hosting a system of wardrobes, the kitchen overlooking the living area, walk-in closets and the cabinets/desks on the upper level.
 In the living area a large bookcase, partially usable as desk, is an original piece of the designer Pietro Russo: the pantograph-like bookcase ‘Romboidale’ made of iron wood and brass, which he specially adapted to fulfill here the new, yet dual, function of equipped parapet.
 The collaboration with Pietro has been an occasion for exchange and dialogue on solutions, a fundamental aspect of a project that we like to call one of craftsmanship.

 The choice of finishing materials accentuates once again the longitudinal axis: ceramic tiles of hexagonal shape, more durable and better suited for uses as kitchen, bathroom and laundry, run along the corridor and blend inlay-like with the teak floors of the bedrooms and the living.
 The teak slats are mounted in line to form wide longitudinal bands.
 The ceramic tiles covering the bathrooms, of an aquamarine color, present on the surface diamond-shaped reliefs which, in their simplicity, confer a vibrant light to the walls.
-Almost all the furniture of the house, including kitchen, closets, bathrooms fittings, is designed to measure, as well as doors and handles.
+Almost all the furniture of the Moscova house, including kitchen, closets, bathrooms fittings, is designed to measure, as well as doors and handles.

 The cabinets of the equipped corridor and the kitchen are made of teak, the edge of which is visible from the front, while the shutters are covered in formica.
 The handles, designed and made to measure, are realized in galvanized steel, cut, folded and painted.
 The kitchen overlooks the living area and features a folding teak shelf that reveals internally the fires and the sink.
 The interior of the shelf is covered in formica of the same blue of the cabinets.
 In order to free up all the space within the rooms, closets and drawers have also been designed to measure and placed near the lowest points of the ceiling.

-In the childrend bedrooms, in order to ensure an adequate acoustic insulation, polycarbonate printed panels are applied on top of the metal sheets.
+In the children’s bedrooms, in order to ensure an adequate acoustic insulation, polycarbonate printed panels are applied on top of the metal sheets.
 The lighting of the corridor below runs lengthwise through an electrified track positioned within the HEB beam on the opposite side of the wardrobes.
 The are three staircases connecting to the mezzanine: one in the living and two in the bedrooms; for the last room, because of the two sided pitched roof and the reduced height, a pole was designed as a playful vertical connection.
 The design of the stairs is inspired by the pantograph ones, as intended originally.
-According to different environments the tread material changes: microperforated metal sheets in the living to ensure maximum transparency and oak wood in the bedrooms, more comfortable material.
+According to different environments the tread material changes: micro-perforated metal sheets in the living to ensure maximum transparency and oak wood in the bedrooms, more comfortable material.

 Thank you for reading this article!